radioactivedecay/radioactivedecay/README.md

 [![Test Coverage](https://codecov.io/gh/alexmalins/radioactivedecay/branch/master/graph/badge.svg)](https://codecov.io/gh/alexmalins/radioactivedecay)

 ``radioactivedecay`` is a Python package for radioactive decay calculations.
-It fully supports radionuclide decay chains, including those with branching decays or chains passing through metastable states.
-By default ``radioactivedecay`` uses the decay data from ICRP Publication 107, which covers 1252 radionuclides of 97 elements.
+It supports decay chains of radionuclides, metastable states and branching decays.
+By default it uses the decay data from ICRP Publication 107, which contains 1252 radionuclides of 97 elements.

+It solves the radioactive decay differential equations analytically using NumPy and SciPy linear algebra routines.
+There is also a high numerical precision mode using SymPy routines which gives more accurate results for decay chains with orders of magnitude differences between radionuclide half-lives.

 - **Full Documentation**:
 [https://alexmalins.com/radioactivedecay](https://alexmalins.com/radioactivedecay/)